HAL Tejas Mk2: Design

-It will have an infra-red search and track (IRST) system and a missile approach warning system.
+It will have an infra-red search and track system and a missile approach warning system.
 An increase in payload capacity to 6500 kg and internal fuel capacity to over 3400 kg, will allow it to carry more weapons with a longer range.

+During Exercise Tarang Shakti on August 16, 2024, at Sulur Air Force Station, MRF presented its Aero-Muscle tire, which was designed primarily for the Tejas Mark 2.
+It can endure increased weight, higher speed, and more demanding operating conditions.
+As opposed to the Mark 1/1A's 26 X 8.0-14 dimension, the Mark 2's tires are 27.5 X 7.5-16.

 Sensors and avionics

 The avionics of Tejas Mark 2 will be centered on multisensor data fusion incorporating both active and passive sensors on board.
-The Tejas Mark 2 would be equipped with a variant of Uttam AESA Radar developed by Electronics and Radar Development Establishment, while the combat aircraft will also have an integrated IRST system for passive target acquisition.
-The Tejas Mark 2 will have indigenous software-defined radio-based tactical data link for secured communication and network-centric warfare capabilities supported by the IAF's AFNet digital information grid.
+The Tejas Mark 2 would be equipped with a variant of Uttam AESA Radar developed by Electronics and Radar Development Establishment, an integrated IRST system for passive target acquisition, a Unified Electronic Warfare Suite (UEWS) for survivability and a new Digital Flight Control Computer (DFCC).
+The Tejas Mark 2 will have indigenous software-defined radio-based tactical data link for secured communication and network-centric warfare capabilities supported by Air Force Network digital information grid.

+The Tejas Mark 2 added an auxiliary computer to boost redundancy and reliability and reduce system failures.
+It will work together with the Mission Management and Display Computer (MMDC) and the DFCC.
+In the event that any of the primary systems malfunctions, the auxiliary computer is built to take over automatically.
+Under combat stress, the triple-layer computer architecture will guarantee continuous operation.
+In order to improve mission success rates, the auxiliary computer will combine data from several onboard sensors, such as radar, EW systems, and infrared tracking, in real time to present the pilot with a single cohesive picture that will enable quicker decision-making, increased situational awareness, and less work in combat situations.

 Cockpit

 The Tejas Mark 2 will have a night vision goggles-compatible glass cockpit dominated by a touch-sensitive wide area display placed in panoramic orientation and a wide-angle holographic head-up display system.
-The Tejas Mark 2 will have hands-on throttle-and-stick arrangement with right-hand-on-stick and left-hand-on-throttle settings to ease the pilot workload.
+The Tejas Mark 2 will have ergonomically designed hands-on throttle-and-stick arrangement with right-hand-on-stick and left-hand-on-throttle settings to ease the pilot workload.

+There will be fewer manual buttons and switches on the Tejas Mark 2.
+Touchscreens have been added to the cockpit for effective control, meeting the demands of the next generation of pilots.
+In order to decrease reaction time in combat scenarios, the positioning has been designed to enable the pilot to access HOTAS without moving excessively.
+The radar and missile systems are not physically activated by a button.
+The pilot will be notified when the mission software automatically activates them based on the circumstances.